 Because inline display is an LV2-specific exension, it is available only for LV2 version of LSP plugins.
 But standalone JACK versions of plugins that support inline displays in LV2, draw them on window's icon.

 Knobs are the mostly used controls by plugin GUIs.
 They allow to adjust value for continuous parameters in the pre-defined range.
 Higlighted part of the knob's scale shows deviation from it's zero position.
 There are many ways to adjust the controlled parameter.

 The first way to change the parameter is performing left mouse click on the knob's cap, holding mouse button and moving cursor up and down.
 To apply more accurate adjustment, right button of mouse may be pressed while moving cursor.

 The second way to change parameter's value may be reached by using mouse scroll.
-To perform more accurate adjustment, shift button may be pressed on keyboard.
+To perform more accurate adjustment, shift key may be pressed on keyboard.
+To accelerate the adjustment, control key may be pressed on keyboard.

 For all knobs (especially when they are stiff) quick adjustment of parameter may be achived by left-clicking knob's scale.
 Also, additionally mouse button may be hold and parameter will be adjusted by moving mouse clockwise/counter-clockwise.

 To reset parameter to it's default value, left mouse button double click may be issued.

 Labels are widgets that display text information.
 They may be static or dynamic.
 Dynamic labels mosly accompany knobs to display the actual value of parameters that they control and (in most cases) units.

 LEDs are used to display state of binary output parameter.

 Meters are used for metering some values (mostly, levels of the audio signal).
 They may contain yellow and red zones.
 They respectivelly show that signal exceeds -6dB and 0dB levels.